-• The brand offers a single touch point and customers experience
+The brand offers a single touch point and customers experience the brand through the single touchpoint.

-• The brand offers multiple touch-points.
-Customers recognize

-• The brand now has a single view of the customer but continues
+- The brand offers multiple touch-points.
+Customers recognize these touch points as part of the same brand. - The brand now has a single view of the customer but continues to operate across functional departments in a siloed manner.